Speakers League is a great fit for all of these types of organizations and individuals.

 Ideally, before the first meeting, members will have had a chance, at home, to view our meeting highlight video (speakersleague.com/video) and to have reviewed their member handbook for information about their pre-scheduled role at the first meeting.

-However, if there has not been sufficient time for pre-scheduling, and such, our “First Meeting and Beyond” materials (Part 2 of the manual) offers an alternative – a step-by-step lesson plan that you can implement over 3-4 meetings to give you and your members a gradual, fun, and stress-free introduction to the roles at a club meeting, techniques for Impromptus, a plan for preparing the first speech, and a foundation in how to effectively (and constructively) evaluate another member’s speech.
+However, if there has not been sufficient time for pre-scheduling, and such, our “Chairperson’s Guide” materials offers an alternative – a step-by-step lesson plan that you can implement over 3-4 meetings to give you and your members a gradual, fun, and stress-free introduction to the roles at a club meeting, techniques for Impromptus, a plan for preparing the first speech, and a foundation in how to effectively (and constructively) evaluate another member’s speech.

 Within a few months, if not sooner, you can add in the roles of Club Officers who will take over the opening and closing of the meeting, among other things.